textcreationpartnership/A02092/README.md

 ##Content Summary##

 #####Front#####

-A disputation, betweene a hee conny-catcher, and a shee conny-catcher whether a theefe or a whoore,
+1. To all Gentlemen, Marchants, Apprentises, and Countrey Farmers health.

 #####Body#####

+1. A disputation between Laurence a Foist and faire Nan a Traffique, whether a Whore or a
+Theefe is most preiuditiall.
+THus Country men, you haue heard the disputation between these two cousoning companions, wherein I h
-1. The conuersion of an English
+    _ The conuersion of an English
 Courtizan.

-1. A watch-word to wanton Maidens.
+    _ A watch-word to wanton Maidens.

-1. A pleasant discourse, how a wise wanton by her husbands gentle warning, became to be a modest Matron.
+    _ A pleasant discourse, how a wise wanton by her husbands gentle warning, became to be a modest Matron.

-1. A merry Tale taken not far from Fetter Lane end, of a new found Conny-catcher, that was Conny-catcht himselfe.
+    _ A merry Tale taken not far from Fetter Lane end, of a new found Conny-catcher, that was Conny-catcht himselfe.